xinwenfu/GenCyber/Networking/README.md

 When we use the Internet, how can you communicate with a remote computer?
 For example, if you want to browse a web server running on a remote computer, how do you know where the web server is?
-Please note here *server* is a very confusing term.
-Sometimes, we use *server* to refer to a software program such as the Apache HTTP Server, which is a web server program.
-Sometimes, we use *server* to refere to a computer that runs a particular server software program.
-But most of the time, it shall be clear from the context and sometimes it does not matter.
 To access a web server, you have to know the IP address of the web server.

 However on one IP address, there may be multiple servers.
 Recall servers are software programs.
 A web server uses a web server program.
 An email server uses an email server program.
-If we run multiple servers on one IP, when you want to talk with a particular server, how can you differentiate different servers on one IP?
+If we run multiple servers on one IP, when you want to communicate with a particular server, how can you differentiate different servers on one IP?
 We use port numbers.
 The tuple (IP, port) uniquely identified a server on a computer.

+Please note here *server* is a very confusing term.
+Sometimes, we use *server* to refer to a software program such as the Apache HTTP Server, which is a web server program.
+Sometimes, we use *server* to refere to a computer that runs a particular server software program.
+But most of the time, it shall be clear from the context and sometimes it does not matter.

 ### Network Protocols